DNA evidence frees California man imprisoned for decades - KESQ

 “What has happened to Mr. Hastings is a terrible injustice,” District Attorney George Gascón said in a statement.
 “The justice system is not perfect, and when we learn of new evidence which causes us to lose confidence in a conviction, it is our obligation to act swiftly.”

-The victim in the case, Roberta Wydermyer, was sexually assaulted and killed by a single gunshot to the head, authorities said.
-Her body was found in the trunk of her vehicle in the Los Angeles suburb of Inglewood.
+The victim in the case, Roberta Wydermyer, was killed by a single gunshot to the head.
+Her body was found in the trunk of her vehicle.

 Hastings was charged with special-circumstance murder and the district attorney’s office sought the death penalty but the jury deadlocked.
 A second jury convicted him and he was sentenced in 1988 to life in prison without possibility of parole.